Does your data center still use outbound marketing to attract new clients?

 People are tired of being interrupted, and buying trends reflect this.

 Think of all the services whose campaigns boast their lack of disruption.
-Services like TiVo, Caller ID, Netflix, Sirius XM, and Spotify Premium all exist to cater to the same want: wanting to be left alone.
+Services like DVRs, streaming video, Caller ID, Netflix, Sirius XM, and Spotify Premium all exist to cater to the same want: wanting to be left alone.

-With the buying model being flipped upside, consumers are taking back full control, blocking out unwarranted approaches, and getting what they want, when they want it, and on their own terms.
+With the buying model being flipped upside down, buyers are taking back full control, blocking out unwarranted approaches, and getting what they want, when they want it, and on their own terms.

-Another enormous problem with outbound tactics are their lack of segmentation.
+Another enormous problem with outbound tactics is their lack of segmentation.

 Inbound marketers work by attracting prospects to their content by sharing highly targeted content.

-Outbound marketers use outdated practices to launch their generalized content out into the world and hope it resonates with some prospect out there.
+Outbound marketers use outdated practices to launch their generalized content into the world and hope it resonates with some prospects.

 Segmentation is what marketers use to create appealing content for various audiences.
 To neglect segmentation is to assume each viewer/reader is interested in the same material and experiencing the same dilemmas.